 With the support of the UNESCO PARTICIPATION PROGRAMME 2014-2015

-STOP PRESS!
-WFSF has just received approval under UNESCO Participation Program 2014-2015 to extend our World Futures Learning Lab into a second stage.
+WFSF received support under UNESCO Participation Program 2014-2015 to extend our World Futures Learning Lab into a second stage.
 The projects for the second stage included projects in Mexico, Haiti and the Philippines.
 A second stage was also developed for the DR Congo Project.